Alert Icon Icon of an exclamation point in a triangle.

 Question: Is there a pass or identification required to show eligibility to the bus operator?

-Answer: Starting October 1, 2024, all youth ages 14-18 will be required to use a FREE pass to board the bus.
-Students from Salem-Keizer Public Schools and other participating schools in the region will be required to scan the QR code on the back of their student ID card.
-All other youth ages 14-18 will need to come to Cherriots Customer Service to get set up with an account for an app on their smartphone or obtain a free tap card to use when they board.
+Answer: Starting October 1, 2025, all youth ages 14-18 will be required to use a FREE Youth Annual Pass to board the bus.
+All youth ages 14-18 will need to come to Cherriots Customer Service (or participating regional partner location) to get set up with a Umo account on their smartphone or obtain a free Youth Annual Pass to use when they board.
 Youth age 13 and under will still ride for free and are not required to have a pass to board.

 Question: What is the minimum age a youth needs to be to use Cherriots?